Bureau

 A Member of the European Parliament since July 2014, Malin Björk is part of the Left Party of Sweden.
 She belongs to the The Left Group.
 She became Vice-President of the LGBTI Intergroup in November 2015.

-In her parliamentary work, Malin is member of the Committee on the Environment, Public Health and Food Safety and substitute member of the Committee on Civil Liberties, Justice and Home Affairs.
+In her parliamentary work, Malin is member of the Committees on the Environment, Public Health and Food Safety and Foreign Affairs.
+She is substitute in the Committee on Civil Liberties, Justice and Home Affairs.

 Malin is also a member of several Parliament Delegations: relations with the Federative Republic of Brazil, Delegation to the EU-Kazakhstan, EU-Kyrgyzstan, EU-Uzbekistan and EU-Tajikistan Parliamentary Cooperation Committees and for relations with Turkmenistan and Mongolia and to the Euro-Latin American Parliamentary Assembly.
-She is also substitute member to the Delegations for relations with Mercosur and with South-Africa.
+She is substitute in the Delegations for relations with Mercosur and with South-Africa.

-Staff members in charge of LGBTI issues: Elisabet Forssell
+Staff members in charge of LGBTI issues: Alina Anderberg

 Read more: Malin Björk’s profile on the European Parliament website